coderforlife/ms-compress/README.md

  * Much slower than RTL (average ~0.22x, range 0.07x to 1.04x)
  * Has a better compression ratio (average ~0.9% better, range -0.1% to 2.6%)
  * Uses about the same amount of memory
- * RTL requires at least 24 extra bytes in the compression buffer
+ * RTL bug: requires at least 24 extra bytes in the compression buffer
 * Decompression:
  * To be tested
  * RTL does not allow the output buffer to be anything besides the exact size of the uncompressed data